Identifying different types of nephrotic syndrome using blood cell DNA

 Workstream Omics for prediction and prognosis

-Status: This project is ongoing
+Status: This project is complete

 Nephrotic syndrome is a kidney condition that causes large amounts of protein to leak into the urine.
 It can affect both children and adults.
 It can lead to kidney failure and a lifelong need for dialysis treatment or a kidney transplant.
 For some people, nephrotic syndrome can return in the kidney transplant.

 Nephrotic syndrome can be caused by a range of problems with the kidney’s filtering system.
-Research suggests that there are four different types of nephrotic syndrome and each type responds differently to the available treatment options.
+Research suggests that there are different types of nephrotic syndrome and each responds differently to the available treatment options.

 Project aims

-We want to find blood cell DNA signatures of the different types of nephrotic syndrome.
-This could help identify which type of nephrotic syndrome a patient has and lead to more personalised treatment.
+We wanted to find the blood cell DNA signatures of the different types of nephrotic syndrome.

 What we hope to achieve

-This work could improve nephrotic syndrome treatment by identifying which subtype a person has, allowing treatment to be tailored to the patient.
+Ultimately, we want to improve nephrotic syndrome treatment by identifying which subtype a person has, allowing treatment to be tailored to the patient.